tango-io/ruby-reference/Expression.md

 The unless statement does support else, but most people seem to agree that it’s clearer to switch to an if statement in those cases.

 ### case Expressions

-The Ruby case expression is a powerful beast: a multiway if on steroids.
-And just to make it even more powerful, it comes in two flavors. <== "if on steroids"??

-The first form is fairly close to a series of if statements; it lets you list a series of conditions and execute a statement corresponding to the first one that’s true:

 ```
 case